kspviswa/onap-music-dev/README.md

 # ONAP MUSIC Development Environment Container
 Dockerized version ONAP MUSIC development environment.
 Single container including MUSIC, Zookeeper, Cassandra single node installation and aptly configured.

-Simply clone the repo & hit `sudo docker build ./ -t"music-dev:beta"` which will result in a single docker image that contains all the dependencies for a single node music installation needed for development purpose.
+Simply clone the repo & hit `sudo docker build ./ -t"onap-music-dev:beta"` which will result in a single docker image that contains all the dependencies for a single node music installation needed for development purpose.

 ## Quick start